freelin-hummel/lancer-enhanced-journal/README.md

 When you wish to play the slideshow, press the play button and it will be displayed on the players screen and begin the animations.
 The current slide will be shown in the journal window, with the remaining slides showing along the bottom.
 Clicking on the slides along the bottom will show that specific slide, if the display length of a slide has been set to manual, then click the slide to advance to the next one, and right-click to reverse a slide.
 A progress bar along the top will show you how much time is left in the slide before the next one is shown.

-### Quest
+### Mission

 ![monks-enhanced-journal](/screenshots/quest1.png)

-The represents potential side quests that your player could complete.
-Quest status is also color coded on the Directory so you can see at a glace what the current status of the Quest is.
+The represents potential side missions that your player could complete.
+Mission status is also color coded on the Directory so you can see at a glace what the current status of the Mission is.

 ![monks-enhanced-journal](/screenshots/quest3.png)